jpcadena/logistic-regression-course/README.md

 [![Project][project-screenshot]](https://example.com)

-This project is about logistic-regression-course...
+This project is about Logistic Regression...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>